-Allen Stanford ::Convicted on Tuesday of running a $7 billion Ponzi scheme
+Allen Stanford was convicted on Tuesday of running a $7 billion Ponzi scheme, a verdict that caps a riches-to-rags trajectory for the former Texas financier and Caribbean playboy.

 "We're disappointed in the outcome," said Stanford attorney Ali Fazel.
 "We do expect an appeal."
 He said he expects sentencing in several months.
 The charges carry a potential prison sentence of more than 200 years if the terms are served consecutively, but Stanford is more likely to face a maximum of about 20 years if, as is typical in white-collar cases, he is sentenced to concurrent prison terms.
 The verdict came less than a day after the Houston federal jury said it could not reach a decision, and U.S. District Judge David Hittner instructed jurors to keep deliberating.
 Still, the verdict may prove only a moral victory for Stanford's victims.
 Most have received none of the money back they invested in Stanford's certificates of deposit, though prosecutors are trying to seize more than $300 million in offshore assets tied to Stanford and other entities that have been frozen.
 "For all the investors I think there is a sense of relief that they weren't just fools," said Cassie Wilkinson, a Houston investor in Stanford funds who attended the six-week trial.
 "There was a jury of 12 people who found the same thing - that we were just conned."
 Stanford's unraveling was one of the most closely watched fraud cases since Madoff's.
 Madoff, 73, pleaded guilty in 2009 to orchestrating what prosecutors have called a $64.8 billion Ponzi scheme.
 He is serving a 150-year prison sentence.